MLHale/CYBER-4580-lending-library-docs/README.md

   As a teacher in Omaha area, I need be able to request a package (via app), So that I can use UNO's resources.
 Acceptance Criteria:
   - A list of items pop up when I click request.
-  - When I select an item, I would be able to selcet the quantity.
+  - When I select an item, I would be able to select the quantity.
   - When I select the quantity, I should be able to find the item(s) in my cart to check out.

 Use Case: request an order